-Two pilots survive plane crash off Hawaii coast
+Two pilots survive plane crash off Hawaiian coast

 Latest Weather Blog

-Two pilots survive plane crash off Hawaii coast
+Two pilots survive plane crash off Hawaiian coast

 OAHU, Hawaii - Two pilots aboard a plane with a failing engine survived a crash off the coast of Hawaii, Friday.